gauthamchettiar/gauthamchettiar.github.io/_posts/2021-02-21-P001-python-opp-nth-digit-of-integer.md

 ```

 ## Problem : Implement Luhn Algorithm
-**Statement :** Lugn Alogorithm is a check used to validate whether a credit card number is valid or not.
+**Statement :** Luhn Alogorithm is a check used to validate whether a credit card number is valid or not.

 Luhn algorithm has been explained in below illustration 👉